This post was last updated on October 28, 2024.

 No matter to what degree you believe your business exists to cater to your customers; there is a harsh reality that every discount you offer to your customers is a cut in your revenue.

-So, make sure you use discounts wisely to improve revenues and subscription renewal rates.
+So, make sure you use discounts wisely to improve revenue and subscription renewal rates.

 4. Leverage a subscription management solution